 |Value||Eligibility||Open date||Close date|

 No application required.
 The scholarship is automatically awarded based on students' ATAR.
-The successful recipient will be informed via email in April.
+The successful recipient will be informed via email.

 This scholarship is valued at approximately $1700, the exact value is determined each year and indicated in the offer letter.